karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 Olympic success is shaped by a complex mix of factors - population size, wealth, development, and culture.
 While larger countries with higher GDPs tend to perform well, smaller nations often defy expectations.
 This suggests that while resources and size matter, they aren't the sole drivers of success.

-The correlation matrix [Fig. 15] demonstrates the relationships between key metrics: population, GDP per capita, AHDI, and Olympic medal counts.
+The correlation matrix in Figure 15 demonstrates the relationships between key metrics: population, GDP per capita, AHDI, and Olympic medal counts.
 It highlights that while wealth and population have some influence on medal counts, the strongest correlation is with AHDI.
 This suggests that development plays a significant role in Olympic success, but it’s not the only factor.
 Countries with targeted investments in certain sports or strong athletic cultures can outperform larger, wealthier nations.

 <iframe src="/assets/corrMatrix.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 1px; color: #666; text-align: left; padding: 2px; font-weight: normal; font-style: italic;">Fig 15.